DaryMingazova/SimpleVector/README.md

 Simple Vector
 ------------

 Container, a simplified analogue of `std::vector`.
 A pointer wrapper has been written for this container.
-The idiom `RAII' is used.
+The idiom RAII is used.

 Initialization
 ------------